Thursday, October 10

 The integration of artificial intelligence (AI) in social media content creation by elected officials marks a significant change in political communication.
 Using these tools, representatives at all levels of government can create content, tailoring messages to audience preferences, and sentiments across many platforms.
 However, ethical concerns necessitate responsible use.
 Hear from Leander Mayor Christine DeLisle and Jacqueline Lambiase, co-founder of the Certified Public Communicator Program at Texas Christian University, about the ethical application of AI.
 They will explore its potential to enhance civic participation, shape public discourse, and discuss the ethical considerations that come with its use.

-Speakers: Jacqueline Lambiase, PhD, Emerita Professor, Certified Public Communicator Program, Texas Christian University; and Christine DeLisle, Mayor, City of Leander
+Speakers: Jacqueline Lambiase, PhD, Emerita Professor, Certified Public Communicator Program, Texas Christian University; Christine DeLisle, Mayor, City of Leander; Sara Bustilloz, Communications and Marketing Director, City of Round Rock

 Understanding City Population Estimates for Resource Allocation and Planning